Felony resisting arrest dismissed!

 Unfortunately, our client had little money and was unable to post bond.
 The judge denied all bond reduction arguments.
 On the day of trial, Oakland County Deputies claimed they could not find our clients clothes or any substitutes, and brought our client to the courtroom wearing a jail jumpsuit.
 As you can imagine that would be highly prejudicial to a jury.
 The next available court date was March, an outrageous time to wait in jail while claiming innocence.

 Attorney Aaron J. Boria was able to convince the judge to allow him to have thirty minutes to acquire clothing for the client so the trial could go on.
 Attorney Boria went to a near by store and bought clothes for his client out of his own pocket.

-Once the trial began, the prosecuting attorney, not wanting to try this case agreed to dismiss the felony charge of Resisting Arrest.
+Once the trial began, the prosecuting attorney, not wanting to try this case caved to our pressure and agreed to dismiss the felony charge of Resisting Arrest.
 This was a result our client was perfectly happy with.

 If you have been charged with resisting arrest or some other crime contact criminal defense lawyer, Aaron J. Boria today for a free consultation.
 (734) 453-7806